ekurennyy/4Quant/source/Capsule-Endoscopy.md

 ### Processing the Data

-Once the cluster has been comissioned and you have the SparkContext called <code>sc</code> (automatically provided in [Databricks Cloud](https://databricks.com/product/databricks) or [Zeppelin](http://zeppelin.incubator.apache.org/), the data can be loaded using the Spark Image Layer.
+Once the cluster has been comissioned and you have the SparkContext called `sc` (automatically provided in [Databricks Cloud](https://databricks.com/product/databricks) or [Zeppelin](http://zeppelin.incubator.apache.org/), the data can be loaded using the Spark Image Layer.
 Since we are using real-time analysis, we acquire the images from an archive of images and create a database out of the results.

 <span class="code">
   val iqaeDB = sc.createImageDatabase("s3n://capsule-endoscopy/scans/*/*.avi",<br>